mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ## Building a copying generational collector

 ### What is a generational collector?
 The *weak generational hypothesis* states that most of the objects allocated to a heap after one collection will die before the next collection.
 Therefore, it is worth separating out 'young' and 'old' objects and only scanning each as needed, to minimise the number of times old live objects are scanned.
-New objects are allocated to a 'nursery', and after one collection they move to the 'mature' space - in `triplespace`, `youngspace` is a proto-nursery, and the tospace and fromspace are the mature space.
+New objects are allocated to a 'nursery', and after one collection they move to the 'mature' space.
+In `triplespace`, `youngspace` is a proto-nursery, and the tospace and fromspace are the mature space.

-This collector fixes one of the major problems with Semispace - namely, that any old objects are repeatedly copied back and forth.
-By separating these old objects into a separate 'mature' space, the number of collections needed is greatly reduced.
+This collector fixes one of the major problems with Semispace - namely, that any long-lived objects are repeatedly copied back and forth.
+By separating these objects into a separate 'mature' space, the number of full heap collections needed is greatly reduced.

 **TODO: finish this section**

 **Idea: Add 2nd older generation exercise**

-#### Triplespace backup instructions
+### Triplespace backup instructions

 **TODO: Clean up and check accuracy**